 Studies have shown that the effects on a population can be demonstrated when the yearly average of sulphur dioxide reaches .08 parts per million parts of air a day, and the concentration of particles in the air reaches 200 micrograms per cubic meter of air a day.

 The annual daily average of sulphur dioxide measured at Toronto City Hall is .08, he said, and readings at between 200 and 300 micrograms of particulate matter are common.
-In quirements for an M.A. in audiology at the University of Washington.
-He was born and raised in Fort Frances, pointed medical records librarian at the Manitoba Rehabilitation Hospital-
+In

 (Continued on Page 3)